The whole family will devour this Easy Meatloaf! It’s super simple—making it perfect for all levels of cooks in the kitchen.

 - Bread: You want to choose a bread sturdy enough to handle the meatloaf and toppings Hamburger buns, slices of French bread, Ciabatta, sourdough or Italian Bread.
 I like to butter the bread, add a bit of garlic salt and then lightly toast it.

 - Add your favorite sandwich toppings like lettuce, tomato, cheese, onions.

 How to store?
 Store any leftover meatloaf in an airtight container in the fridge.
 It should last up to 3 or 4 days when kept in the fridge.

 How to freeze?
-Freeze your meatloaf to eat at another time or make ahead- wrap it tightly in freezer wrap and keep it in a freezer-safe bag.
+Freeze your meatloaf to eat at another time or make ahead- wrap it tightly in aluminum foil.
 It will keep its quality of taste if kept in the freezer for up to 3 months.
 Thaw, wrapped in the refrigerator for 24 hours before baking as directed.

 How to reheat?
 Reheat individual portions in the microwave, or you can put large portions in the oven.
 Preheat the oven to a low temperature (220°-240°F) and place loaf in a casserole dish with any remaining juices to help retain moisture.
 Cover with foil and bake until heated through.